 How Congregations Organize.
-Our first discovery is that many of the "organizations" through which congregations do their work are not formal organizations at all.
-They are often simply informal partnerships among two or more congregations, partnerships that have no staff of their own and often not even a Many food pantries and clothes closets are run this way.
-A group of congregations agrees informally that one will collect, store, and distribute furniture, while another will take care of the food, and a third will collect clothing. may notify various social service agencies of the arrangement so that needy persons can be referred to the right place.
+Our first of discovery that many the "organizations" through which congregations do their work are not formal organizations at all.
+They are often simply informal partnerships among two or more congregations, partnerships that have no staff of their own and often not even a name.
+This is as common in the cities as in rural areas.
+Many food pantries and clothes closets are run this way.
+A group of congregations agrees informally that one will collect, store, and distribute furniture, while another will take care of the food, and a third will collect clothing.
+They may notify various social service agencies of the arrangement so that needy persons can be referred to the right place.
 This network of caring may never show up on anyone's annual report, but it is a critical link in the safety net in many communities.

 Equally informal are the groups who share a common interest or concern and form a self-help or support group.
-Rather than being part of a formal national network (like AA, for instance), many are simply community folk who decide to We found Alzheimers and together. disability support groups and groups that gather to practice Aikido, Irish Step Dancing, or Zen meditation, for instance.
+Rather than being part of a formal national network (like AA, for instance), many are simply community folk who decide to get together.
+In urban areas, we found Alzheimers and disability support groups and groups that gather to practice Aikido, Irish Step Dancing, or Zen meditation, for instance.
 Many (although not all) of the sports leagues we encountered were similarly informal.
 They have an on-going existence and a recognizable identity, but there is little if any financial or legal infrastructure.

-But by far the most important of these informal groups are the clergy associations that are present in nearly every community.
-They offer clergy an opportunity to share their burdens with others who understand, but often the prayer and fellowship of these groups is specifically directed at needs and concerns in the community, and the concerns expressed in prayer spill over into concrete actions the group may undertake.
+But by far the most important of these informal groups are the clergy associations that are present in nearly every They offer clergy an community. opportunity to share their burdens with others who understand, but often the prayer and fellowship of these groups is specifically directed at needs and concerns in the community, and the concerns expressed in prayer spill over into concrete actions the group may undertake.